AdobeDocs/analytics-platform.en/help/content-analytics/content-analytics.md

 ![Content Analytics - How it works](assets/aca-overview.gif)

-1. When a user visits a site, configured for Content Analytics, the Experience Platform Web SDK records interactions with content.
+1. When a user visits a site, [configured for Content Analytics](config/configuration.md), the Experience Platform Web SDK records interactions with content.
-1. The featurization assembler service and identity service process the revisited data.
-That process consists of a crawler that revisits the public-facing versions of the configured URLs and apply AI/ML services.
+1. The identity and featurization service process these interactions.
+That process consists of a crawler that revisits the public-facing versions of the configured URLs that define the interactions.
+For all of these crawled URLs, the identity service uniquely identifies the experiences and assets.
+And the featurization service applies AI/ML services to discover experiences and assets metadata and attributes.
-1. The results of these services (components, attributes, and identities) are used to update the relevant specific content analytics datasets in Experience Platform.
+1. The results of these services ([components, attributes, and identities](/help/content-analytics/report/components.md)) are used to update the relevant specific content analytics datasets in Experience Platform.
-1. The content analytics data, together with behavioral data and other lookup datasets, you use in Customer Journey Analytics setup (combination of Connection, Data view and Workspace).
-That setup provides the foundation to the unique macro-level insights on your content.
+1. The content analytics data, together with behavioral data and other lookup data, you can use in a Customer Journey Analytics setup ([Connection](/help/connections/overview.md), [Data view](/help/data-views/data-views.md) and [Workspace](/help/analysis-workspace/home.md)).
+That setup provides the foundation to the unique macro-level insights on your content. <br/>You can jump start your Content Analytics reports and analysis using the [Content Analytics template](/help/content-analytics/report/report.md#template).

 >[!NOTE]
 >